Fact check

-Mountains of paper and oceans of plastic because of advertising mail?
+Tons of paper and oceans of plastic because of junk mail?
 Wrong!
+Read on to find out why this is not true.

-The printing and paper industry is often confronted with statements that are not based on facts but on prejudices.
-The industry works based on facts.
-Here we confront dubious claims with well-founded data.
+The printing and paper industry is often confronted with allegations that are not based on facts but on bias.
+The reality is: the industry operates factually.
+In this section, we counter dubious claims with well-founded facts.

 Symbolfoto: Ein Mann und eine Frau führen ein Gespräch